 Soon, excursion trains were once again crossing the bridge and millions of visitors came to the bridge each year to walk across its still impressive expanse.
 However, in 2002, it was discovered that the bridge had serious structural flaws that necessitated repairs, and the bridge was closed to traffic.

 On July 21, 2003, an F1 tornado touched down in the Kinzua Valley and destroyed 11 of the bridge’s 20 towers.
 Looking at the costs of rebuilding the bridge, the state instead decided to create a skywalk with the remaining 600 feet of the Kinzua Bridge after the tornado.

 It was more than 8 years after the tornado before the new Kinzua Bridge would open to the public in September 2011.
 However, when it did, it instantly became a must-visit tourist destination in Pennsylvania.

 Unfortunately, I never had the opportunity to visit the Kinzua Bridge before it was destroyed.
 However, visiting the new skywalk, I was awestruck at its beauty, spanning 600 feet out into the valley and roughly 225 feet above the Kinzua Creek below.

 When redesigning the bridge, it was decided that the toppled remains of the bridge should remain where they fell in 2003.
-Scattering the valley floor below the end of the bridge are the twisted metal remains.
+Scattering the valley floor below the end of the bridge is the twisted metal remains.
 The Kinzua Bridge collapse is a great testament to the destructive power of nature.

 Along the way, there are three vantage points, the first of which is handicap accessible.
 The third viewpoint is located directly under the bridge and offers a great look through the remaining trusses.

 Once at the bottom, the view of the bridge above you and the wreckage all around is quite impressive.
 Small side trails take visitors up to the wreckage (though the area between the wreckage is now closed), and a small, rickety bridge crosses the small Kinzua Creek.

 If you opt to get close to the wreckage of the bridge, make sure to exercise extreme caution.
 There is a lot of sharp, rusty metal, and it would be very easy to get seriously injured.